nyorain/ny/doc/dev.md

 	///events.
 If one of the events is met, calls the given callback function.
 	///If monitoring the fd is no longer needed or the fd is about to get closed, unregister
 	///it by disconnecting the return Connection.
-	virtual nytl::Connection fdCallback(int fd, unsigned int events, cosnt FdCallback& func) = 0;
+	///Should only be called from the gui thread. virtual nytl::Connection fdCallback(int fd, unsigned int events, cosnt FdCallback& func) = 0;

 	///Returns a number of file descriptors and their associated events that have to be monitored